-The assignment continues on your earlier work from week 1.
+The assignment continues on your earlier work from week 1 and week 2.

 Other possible parts of a responsive design are tables, forms and video.
 Tables will most probably need a certain width – regardless if that width is available.
 And then there are also forms and video to consider.

 You will continue with the assignment and add a responsive table, form and video.